DUCK: Distance-based Unlearning via Centroid Kinematics: Introduction

-The main contributions of this paper can be summarized as: \begin{itemize} \item Introduction of a novel machine unlearning method, Distance-based Unlearning via Centroid Kinematics \textbf{DUCK}, that employs metric learning to guide the removal of samples information from the model's knowledge.
-This involves directing samples towards the nearest incorrect centroid in the multidimensional space.
+Motivated by the growing need for more precise privacy-preserving unlearning methods, this paper introduces DUCK, a novel methodology that leverages metric learning.
+During the unlearning steps, DUCK initially computes centroids in the embedding space for each class in the dataset.
+Then, it minimizes the distance between the embeddings of forget-samples and the incorrect-class closest centroid.
+Importantly, DUCK can adapt to different unlearning scenarios such as class-removal or homogeneous sampling removal tasks.
+Overall, the main contributions of this paper can be summarized as: \begin{itemize} \item Introduction of a novel machine unlearning method, Distance-based Unlearning via Centroid Kinematics \textbf{DUCK}, that employs metric learning to guide the removal of sample information from the model's knowledge.
+This involves directing samples towards the nearest incorrect centroid in the multidimensional feature space.

 \item Development of a novel metric, the Adaptive Unlearning Score (AUS), designed to quantify the trade-off between the forget-set accuracy and the overall test accuracy of the unlearned model.